StructureFold2/StructureFold2/README.md

 directories, the names of the directories must be different.
 If your transcript names contain underscores, input the number they contain (-offset).
 Raw mode (-mode R) instead operates on a single directory and generates a single <.csv> organized by the files contained in the directory, and may be of use when it is hard to automatically parse transcript names.
+By default, 'NA' will be logged as the DetlaG for <.ct> files that do not contain a DeltaG value; this value is configurable (-na).

 #### Usage
 ```